DEENUU1/meta-spy/README.md

 ## Upcoming versions

 ### v0.6 (In develop)
-- Add Create, Delete and Update endpoints and add that endpoints in react app
 - ~~Add bool field to Video and Reel models~~
 - ~~Update class to scrape Video and Reels to move current code to download files after success saving scraped data do database~~
 - ~~Fix saving data to database to avoid creating duplicates~~